 Both Mate 20 phones pack triple-camera setups with a similar approach for both, including an identical square-shaped arrangement alongside the flash.
 However, the Mate 20 does see a slight dip from the Mate 20 Pro.

 Simply put: it packs a lot fewer megapixels.
 The Mate 20 Pro has a huge 40-megapixel wide-angle camera, alongside an 8MP telephoto lens and a 20MP ultra wide-angle lens.
 Meanwhile, the standard Mate 20 drops those specs to a 12MP wide-angle main camera, along with an 8MP telephoto lens and 16MP ultra wide-angle lens.

 It's about equal across the board here.
-Both phones pack Huawei's brand new Kirin 980 chip, which uses the same 7nm process as the iPhone XS' A12 Bionic processor and could be comparably speedy.
+Both phones pack Huawei's brand new Kirin 980 chip, which uses the same 7nm process as the iPhone XS' A12 Bionic processor and is almost as speedy.
 Both also run Huawei's EMUI 9.0, which is based on Android 9 Pie.

 The Mate 20 Pro ships with 6GB RAM standard, while the Mate 20 comes in 4GB and 6GB variants.
-In either case, you ought to have loads of power to play with for games, apps, multitasking, and whatever else you throw at these phones.
+In either case, you'll have loads of power to play with for games, apps, multitasking, and whatever else you throw at these phones.